Leptin tA Ovine

 Leptin Human Recombinant, N82K

-The Leptin N82K is purified by proprietary chromatographic techniques.
+The purification of Leptin N82K is achieved using specialized chromatographic methods.

 Leptin N82K Human Recombinant, Pegylated